 After Mackenzie’s death, the estate passed through several branches of his family before being sold in 1884 after a fire damaged the house.
 The purchaser was Sir Henry Campbell‑Bannerman, Prime Minister from 1905 to 1908, who made Belmont his home for nearly a quarter of a century.

-In the grounds of Belmont Castle, in front of the west end of the building, is a splendid old copper beech tree, known as Old Maggie or Maggie's Tree.
-The tree was a favourite of Sir Henry's who, it is said, used to sit under its branches discussing affairs of state or deciding what his next speech would be in the House of Commons.
-The girth of Old Maggie's trunk measures five metres and the canopy reached 25 metres.
+In the grounds of Belmont Castle, in front of the west end of the building, is a splendid old copper beech tree, known as Old Maggie.
+The tree was a favourite of Sir Henry who, it is said, used to sit under its branches discussing affairs of state or deciding what his next speech would be in the House of Commons.
+The girth of Old Maggie's trunk measures five metres and the canopy has reached more than 20 metres in the past but has been damaged by storms in recent years.
+You can read more about Old Maggie on the Cateran Ecomuseum website here.

-Following Sir Henry's death, the estate changed hands again, this time being acquired by Sir James Caird, the Dundee jute manufacturer and generous civic benefactor whose philanthropy gave the city landmarks such as the Caird Hall.
-Caird was to be Belmont’s last private owner.
+Following Sir Henry's death, the estate changed hands again, this time being acquired by Sir James Caird, the Dundee jute manufacturer and generous civic benefactor whose philanthropy gave the city landmarks such as the Caird Hall and Caird Park.
+Caird was to be Belmont’s last private owner-occupier.

 By the early 20th century, the cost of maintaining a country estate was rising while their economic and social role was fading.
 True to his reputation for public generosity, on Sir James’s death in 1916, Belmont Estate was gifted to Dundee Corporation.

-In this way, Belmont escaped the fate of many country estates in the 20th century where houses were demolished, sold off, or conscripted into new uses as hotels and schools.
+In this way, Belmont escaped the fate of many country estates in the 20th century where houses were demolished, sold off, or converted into hotels or schools.
 Instead, it now serves a public purpose, its landscape evolving from private estate to shared community resource.

-Today Belmont Estate is owned by Dundee City Council and is a popular local amenity, frequented by dog-walkers and residents of Meigle village.
+Today Belmont Estate is owned by Dundee City Council and is a popular local amenity, frequented by dog-walkers and local residents.

 The earliest known building on the site was a 15th century tower house, once a residence of the Bishops of Dunkeld.